SAP-samples/teched2022-IN261/exercises/ex2/README.md

 6. In case you are still in Event Mesh, click Refresh.
 If not, go to the Queues list.

 7. Find your queue.
 You should now see a number of messages in the queue.
-This is because everybody has probably already updated their Business Partner and the queue is listening to Business Partner changes.
+This is because everybody has probably already updated their Business Partner and the queue is listening to all Business Partner changes.

 ![Pic 18](/./images/IN261-ex2-18.png)